-Green Climate Fund: A Centrifugal Force for Climate Crisis amidst the “Denial Doctrine” in the U.S. Nearly $4 Billion Delivered for 76 Projects in Developing Nations
+Green Climate Fund: A Centrifugal Force Against the “Denial Doctrine” Nearly $4 Billion Delivered for 76 Projects in Developing Nations

 Ok, climate nerds and nerdettes, it’s time to flip the narrative on the doom and gloom.